AvaloniaUI/Avalonia/readme.md

 Click on the image above to see a video of Perspex in action!

+## NuGet

+Perspex is delivered as a NuGet package.
+You can find the packages here: ([alpha2](https://www.nuget.org/packages/Perspex/0.1.0-alpha2), [nightly](https://www.myget.org/F/perspex-nightly/api/v2/Packages))

+You can install the package like this:
+`Install-Package Perspex -Pre`

 ## Background

 Perspex is a multi-platform windowing toolkit - somewhat like WPF - that is intended to be multi-